jpclipffel/m42pl-core/docs/markdown/commands.md

 ## Arguments syntax

-Commands arguments respects the [fields syntax][fields].
+Most commands arguments uses the [fields syntax][fields].
 Some arguments are **static** while other are **dynamic**:

 | Argument type | Documentation syntax | Description                                  |